The GOP’s 100-Year Long War Against Women’s Rights

 One key element of this Southern political strategy targeted the assault on women’s rights and the anti-feminist movement.

 In an interview in The Raw Story, co-author Angie Maxwell said the Republican attacks on the feminist movement are designed to create resentment against women who want to enter the workplace and assume jobs traditionally done by men.
-This strategy worked to create resentment against women who took these jobs.
+This strategy worked to generate resentment against women who took these jobs.
 This was the exact opposite of what the feminist movement was doing in the workplace and society.

 Republican attacks on the feminist movement are designed to create resentment against women who want to enter the workplace and assume jobs traditionally done by men.

 To counter the Women’s National Convention, a right-wing activist, Phyllis Schlafly, held a counter-convention in Houston under the banner of “family values” to distract and dilute the more popular national pro-feminist movement.
 The “family values” movement later adopted anti-gay and anti-abortion positions that became core Republican Party values.
-She then worked tirelessly to defeat the Equal Right Amendment and clashed with the National Organization of Women.
+She then worked tirelessly to defeat the Equal Rights Amendment and clashed with the National Organization of Women.

 Among Schlafly’s quotes are: “Feminism is doomed to failure because it is based on an attempt to repeal and restructure human nature.”
 And “Sex education classes are like in-home sales parties for abortions.”